GodotNuts/GodotFirebase/README.md

 6) Go create a Firebase app.
 You can see how to do this on the web.
 7) After creating the Firebase app, within it, add a web app.
 8) This will popup a series of values.
 Take those values and copy them to the appropriate fields in the FirebaseAuth.gd and FirebaseDatabase.gd.
 This will ensure that both plugins can function with your database.
-9) Enter a ListName.
-This corresponds to the path in your database that you want to observe.
+9) Use FirebaseDatabase.get_database_reference(path) to add a listener at a given path in your database.
+It will return to you a value to which you can hook up to a few different signals, and to which you can push data.
+You do not have to manually add it to the scene tree, as it gets added automatically.
+You can listen to many places at once, as needed.
+At the moment, there's a slight delay when polling for data, and that's intentional, until I can figure out how to do WebSocketClient correctly.
-10) Finally, create a login screen.
-I have included an extremely rudimentary one in the form of FirebaseLoginAndDB.tscn.
-When added to your project, it will be a simple user interface to show you how to interact with FirebaseAuth.
-I've also included Game.gd, a script that demonstrates how to use FirebaseDatabase.
-You'll want to do something specific to your project, but this will show the basics.
-The FirebaseAuth scene will hide itself when login is successful.
+10) Finally, create a login screen and go from there.
+I'm working on a proper demo.
+Once I'm done, it will be included here.

 Todo:
-1) Make it so you can listen to multiple lists simultaneously from the Database singleton plugin; it is currently limited to one list only
+1) Use WebSocketClient instead of HTTPRequest.
+This should speed it up dramatically and allow me to remove the 3s delay.
-2) Implement other Firebase features
+2) Implement other Firebase features: Storage, Firestore, Analytics, etc.